Bogey1309/PocketCam-Classique/docs/hardware.md

 # Hardware Architecture

-PocketCam Classique V1 is built around an ESP32-CAM with an OV5640 camera module.
+PocketCam Classique V1 is built from an ESP32-CAM with an OV5640 camera module.

 Contents: